Mariusz Bartosik's website

 Written by Mariusz Bartosik

-I’m a software engineer interested in 3D graphics programming and the demoscene.
-I'm also a teacher and a fan of e-learning.
-I like to read books.
-In spare time, I secretly work in my lab on the ultimate waffles with whipped cream recipe.
+I'm a software engineer passionate about 3D graphics programming and the demoscene.
+I'm also an educator and enthusiast of e-learning.
+I enjoy reading books.
+In my free time, I secretly work in my lab on the ultimate waffles with whipped cream recipe.

 Comments